Ralph Cindrich: Agent career

-Honors and awards

-Cindrich has often been included in the upper echelon of NFL Agents according to Pro Football Weekly, USA Today, the Denver Post, the Chicago Times, and the Dallas Morning News.
+Cindrich sold his sports agency to Debartolo Sports in 2005, though he consulted with Debartolo on certain contracts for several years.
+He has been considered in the upper echelon of NFL Agents according to Pro Football Weekly, USA Today, the Denver Post, the Chicago Times, and the Dallas Morning News.
 The Sporting News twice ranked him as one of the top 100 most powerful people in sports.